null31/hexchat-deadbeef/README.md

 it is not able to control playback.
 The only function is to announce current track in a format shown above.
 It includes Python 3 version ONLY.

+* This works only in DeaDBeeF 0.7.0 or newer.

 ```
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE